Football is the major sport in the spring term at St Paul’s School, boasting the highest pupil participation numbers of any sport at the school.

 Jasper Harlington was the first St Paul’s pupil to represent the ISFA U18 England team, in 2014.
 He has since been joined in this honour by several younger Paulines.

 Many of our top players attract the attention of professional and semi-professional clubs.
-Richard Nartey, who left St Paul’s for Chelsea FC in 2015, has just signed for Burton Albion.
+Richard Nartey, who left St Paul’s for Chelsea FC in 2015, now plays for Salford City FC.

 Old Pauline Football